 The Association of Home Care Coding and Compliance is a division of DecisionHealth, LLC, one of a portfolio of companies owned by Simplify Compliance.

-Activities of the association, and positions taken for the purpose of advocating on behalf of professionals in the home care industry, are guided by members of the AHCC and BMSC boards, comprised of nationally recognized experts in home care coding, outcomes, compliance, operations and finance.
-Members of both boards have worked, or currently work, in home care or hospice organizations, and are well qualified to speak to the concerns and issues important to and speak for the interests of the industry.
+Activities of the association, and positions taken for the purpose of advocating on behalf of professionals in the home care industry, are guided by members of the AHCC board, comprised of nationally recognized experts in home care coding, outcomes, compliance, operations and finance.
+Members of the board have worked, or currently work, in home care or hospice organizations, and are well qualified to speak to the concerns and issues important to and speak for the interests of the industry.

 Dee, a physical therapist for 30 years, is a past administrator and co-owner of a Medicare-certified home health agency.
 Dee now provides training and education to home health industry providers through a consulting business, Kornetti & Krafft Health Care Solutions, with her business partners Cindy Krafft and Sherry Teague, where she serves as its Chief Operations Officer.